-Here are some of the key reasons why the cost of restaurant ramen can be so much higher than expected:
+Here are some of the key reasons why the cost of ramen noodles restaurant can be so much higher than expected:

-● Specialty Ingredients and Seasonings: The more authentic the noodle house is, the more expensive their ingredients are going to be.
-Many of them import specialty seasonings from Japan, which cost a lot more over here in the U.S. Also, if the noodle house is using super-high-quality meats such as pork belly, or wild-fed beef, this can also drive the cost up.
+- Specialty Ingredients and Seasonings: The more authentic the noodle house is, the more expensive their ingredients are going to be.
+Many of them import specialty seasonings from Japan, which cost a lot more over here in the U.S. Also, if the noodle house is using super-high-quality meats such as pork belly, or wild-fed beef, this can also increase how much ramen noodles cost.

 Store-bought ramen noodles are the cheapest and typically cost around 50 cents to $1 per packet, making them one of the most affordable meals that you can find at the store.
 Mix in a couple of eggs or some cheap meat and veggies, and you’ll have a super-filling meal that costs less than $4!